zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 ## Background
 The forecast uses an MLS oriented version of the [*Elo rating system*](https://en.wikipedia.org/wiki/Elo_rating_system), a concept created by Hungarian-American physicist [Arpad Elo](https://en.wikipedia.org/wiki/Arpad_Elo) as a method to rank chess players.
 Specifically, it uses an algorithm based on the [World Football Elo Ratings](https://en.wikipedia.org/wiki/World_Football_Elo_Ratings), but has a few adjustments which will be discussed later.

-The advantage of such ratings is that it allows for the relative strength of teams to be easily quantified: If a team is above the average rating, then it is a relatively good team.
+The advantage of such ratings is that it allows for the relative strength of teams to be easily quantified: If a team is above the average rating, then it is a relatively good team, and if they are below it, they are below average.
 Also, due to the rigorously Bayesian nature of the Elo rating algorithm, well calibrated system is also fairly good at predicting the results of zero sum (i.e. one side loses and the other wins) games.

 ### Creating The Ratings
 To create the ratings for all MLS Teams, a multistep process is utilized.